terraform-linters/tflint/docs/user-guide/module-inspection.md

 # Module Inspection

-By default, TFLint inspects only the root module, so if a resource to be inspected is cut out into a module, it will be ignored from inspection targets.

-To avoid such problems, TFLint can also inspect [Module Calls](https://www.terraform.io/docs/configuration/blocks/modules/syntax.html#calling-a-child-module).
-In this case, it checks based on the input variables passed to the calling module.
+By default, TFLint inspects only the root module.
+It can optionally also inspect [module calls](https://www.terraform.io/docs/configuration/blocks/modules/syntax.html#calling-a-child-module).
+When this option is enabled, the child module is evaluated with the specified variable inputs.
+Module inspection is designed to run on both local modules (`./*`) and remotely sourced ones (registry, git, etc.).
+It attempts to validate module _calls_ (`module`) rather than linting the static content of child modules.

 ```hcl
 module "aws_instance" {